nnecklace/calc-malc/docs/implementation.md

 In some cases the project uses string concat operator +.
 The operation is really slow, but didn't have time to implement a custom concat function, apart from one place in the evaluator.
 In the future there could be a faster string concat function in the project.

+### Better Square root, pow and logarithm functions

+Made three custom math functions.
+2 of which were almost useless.
+If I would have had more time I would have tried to make much much better square root function and logarithm function.
+Pow function worked nicely, only problem is that it doesn't support fractional exponents.

 ## References

 [Tirakirja](https://raw.githubusercontent.com/pllk/tirakirja/master/tirakirja.pdf)